 No matter if you’re a student or a professional scenic painter – all artists need a way to experiment and hone their craft.
-That’s the purpose of Rosco’s new Scenic Sets, which will be available in North America this fall.
+That’s the purpose of Rosco’s new Scenic Sets.
 We worked with a panel of professional scenic artists and professors to develop eight different practice kits that would provide colors and materials for exploring different scenic paint techniques.
 Each Scenic Set contains four 6 oz. jars of Rosco scenic paint or coating materials that scenic artists can use to practice color mixing and shading, experiment with wash and glaze layers, or create different scenic treatments like skies, dirt, and foliage.

 Using primary paint colors to mix together the needed colors for a scenic design is an instrumental skill for any scenic painter.
 It’s important to practice (and keep practicing) this important skill with single-source, artist-grade paints like Rosco Off Broadway Scenic Paint.
 You can learn more about why this is important in our Power Of The Pigment blog.
 Our new Scenic Sets feature three different “Primary” sets of Off Broadway paints to work with for color mixing and color theory exploration.
 There are two sets sets of standard primary colors – a Warm Primary Scenic Set and a Cool Primary Scenic Set.
 There is also a third Intense Primary Scenic Set that swaps out the red with Magenta for creating more vivid colors.
 Combining magenta and blue, for example, produces a much brighter purple than a red/blue combination does.